3 strategies for tax-smart investing

 Roth retirement accountsRetirementIncome taxes applyGenerally tax freeGenerally tax free

-Health saving account (HSA)Health care (now or in retirement)No income or FICA (payroll) taxesTax free when used for qualified health expensesTax free when used for qualified health expenses
+Health savings account (HSA)Health care (now or in retirement)No income or FICA (payroll) taxesTax free when used for qualified health expensesTax free when used for qualified health expenses

 After-tax contributions to retirement account or non-qualified annuityRetirementIncome taxes applyTax deferredIncome taxes apply to earnings